 Difficulties of Relocation

-One of the biggest problems with relocating your HVAC unit is that the refrigerant line must not be bent at any kind of severe angle, because that would likely create a leak in the line, so great care must be taken.
+One of the biggest problems with relocating your HVAC unit and moving air conditioner is that the refrigerant line must not be bent at any kind of severe angle, because that would likely create a leak in the line, so great care must be taken.
 Prior to relocation, all the refrigerant in the system would have to be pumped out, and then the copper lines would have to be either replaced or welded to whatever length was necessary to accommodate the new position.

 The lines must then be reconnected to the unit, and the refrigerant would have to be pumped back in.
-Any moisture or air in the lines would have to be vacuumed out, so they don’t prevent circulation of the refrigerant.
+Any moisture or air in the lines would have to be vacuumed out, so they don’t prevent the circulation of the refrigerant.
 When new lines are run, you should be very careful not to extend them beyond the unit’s capability to pump refrigerant effectively, and this means that any inclines must not be too severe.

 New thermostat wiring would have to be run and secured to the unit, and new wiring would have to be run to the disconnect box.
 The copper lines would have to be insulated and a protective cover placed over the line set, so doesn’t become an eyesore or a hindrance to traffic around the house.
 Last but not least, the new position of the HVAC unit has to be re-leveled, and the whole system has to be restarted.